 6 Financial-Planning Steps Same-Sex Couples Need to Take

 The purchasing power of the LGBT community is estimated to be $917 billion in the US and $3.7 trillion globally.
-Queer money was roughly 14 percent of all disposable income in the US in 2016.
+Queer money was roughly 14% of all disposable income in the US in 2016.

 That purchasing power is driven in large part by the LGBT community’s increased earning power: The average lesbian couple earns $7,200 more than their straight peers, and the average gay couple earns $8,000 more.
-And it doesn’t hurt that nearly 80 percent of same-sex couples aren’t raising children, a savings of about $233,000 per child even before college costs.
+It doesn’t hurt that nearly 80% of same-sex couples aren’t raising children, a savings of about $233,000 per child even before college costs.

 Yet all that increased disposable income doesn’t translate to significantly higher savings.
 According to Prudential’s 2012 LGBT Financial Experience Survey, same-sex households had an average of only $6,000 more in savings than straight households.

 This means the LGBT community, of which I’m a part, is spending our money against our own best interest.
 And we arguably have a greater need for savings and emergency funds: It’s long been the case that LGBT people can be fired in 28 states for their sexual orientation, and only 14 of those states have protections for transgender people.
 And while queer retirement centers and villages are becoming more common, most states still don’t have protections for queer people in institutions such as retirement centers, villages, and nursing homes.

 This means we can be separated from our same-sex spouses or even forced back into the closet to avoid discrimination.

 “It's more important than ever for same-sex married couples to ensure they’re on the same page financially and have a solid financial plan in place,” says Brian Thompson, a Certified Financial Planner focused on the LGBT community.